emzSid/ScyPhy-Football-Data-Project/README.md

 3. Datasource
 3. Structure
 4. How to set up
-5. How to use the functions
+5. Specification of valid arguments

 ### Motivation: